kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu_on_linux.md

-Next, find CUDA 10.1 in its appropriate format, depending on your machine's operating system (Windows/Ubuntu/...), architecture (x86_64/ppc/...), OS version (Windows 10/Windows Server 2019/...), etc. You might choose installer types between "network" (recommended when your have low-bandwidth Internet connection) and "local" (recommended when your have access to high-bandwidth Internet connection) installer types.
+Next, find CUDA 10.1 in its appropriate format, depending on your machine's operating system (Windows/Ubuntu/...), architecture (x86_64/ppc/...), OS version (Windows 10/Windows Server 2019/...), etc. You might choose installer types between "network" (recommended when you have a low-bandwidth Internet connection) and "local" (recommended when you have access to a high-bandwidth Internet connection) installer types.
 You could start by choosing the `runfile (local)` option.
 After downloading the runfile (local) installer, run the command `sudo sh cuda_10.1.105_418.39_linux.run` and follow the command-line prompts.
 Type "accept" at the end of the line to continue.

 <center>
     <img src="{{ "images/20210125-1.PNG" }}" alt="Prompt To Accept End User License Agreement"/>